enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/spring.rst

 This is the recommended way of using Spring inside JQM, in the "keep it simple" philosophy.

-.. note: a full working sample is included inside the JQM integration tests.
+.. note:: a full working sample is included inside the JQM integration tests.
 It is named "jqm-test-spring-1". (it also uses JPA with a JNDI resource handled by the JQM JNDI directory)

 By having JQM set the context